jonduan/proposal/_posts/2016-12-16-investment-in-renewable.md

 With regard to electricity storage, investment is growing, but at $10 billion in 2015, “remains nowhere near big enough to allay fears of a shortfall in dispatchable capacity.”

+#### Investment in conventional

+In non-OECD countries, “investment in conventional generation generally remains strong, dominated by state-owned utilities and independent power producers contracting with them.
+The growth in coal-fired capacity remained strong in developing Asia, with over 75 GW starting operation in 2015 – as much as all renewable capacity additions in the region combined.”